Markdown

 You can override any standard markdown element:

-code/pre- Code blocksa- Linksimg- Imagestable/thead/tbody/tr/td/th- Tablesh1throughh6- Headingsp- Paragraphsul/ol/li- Lists- And many more standard markdown elements
+code/pre— Code blocksa— Linksimg— Imagestable/thead/tbody/tr/td/th— Tablesh1throughh6— Headingsp— Paragraphsul/ol/li— Lists- …and any other element supported by react-markdown

-For a complete list of available overrides, see the react-markdown components documentation (opens in a new tab).
+For a complete list, see the react-markdown components documentation .